 Seventh Draft: Developmental Edit

 My traditional editor can take from two weeks to a month to turn the manuscript around and send it back to me.
-My indie DE takes a week or two.
+My indie DE usually takes two weeks.
 For indie stuff I will sometimes switch the DE with the beta reader step, as it’s a matter of scheduling.

 If timing is good, I’m on book tour for the previous book (or two) while this is happening.
 She sends it back to me with an edit letter noting all the things that need fixing, comments in the margins, and typos fixed.